Octanitrocuban/Bataille-navale/README.md

 #### execute:
 Module containing functions to make a human fight against the computer, two bots between them or to test the effectiveness of a bot.

+  - 'humain': starts a match between a human and a bot.

+  - 'bot vs bot': allows one bot to compete against another to test the difference in strength between the two.

+  - 'test bot': Test the number of shots a bot needs to complete a random card and see which phase of the bot is the strongest.

 #### graphics:
 This module countain the graphical functions used to plot the game board.